+Past due exposures, which represent exposures that have become overdue as of the reporting date, are disclosed in Note 35(a) of the Group's consolidated financial statements and the below tables.
 The Group classified its exposures in accordance with the loan classification system and considered the exposures as impaired exposures if they are classified as "substandard", "doubtful" or "loss".
-There are no differences on the definition of impaired exposures between accounting purposes and regulatory purposes.
+There are no differences on the definition of past due exposures and impaired exposures between accounting purposes and regulatory disclosures purposes.

-Loans and advances that are past due for more than 90 days but are not impaired amounted to HK\$10,669,000 as of 31 December 2019.
+Loans and advances that are past due for more than 90 days but are not impaired amounted to HK\$9,700,000 as of 31 December 2020.
 The Group considered such exposures not to be impaired as all outstanding principal and accrued interest is fully secured by collateral.